Geting enoughh sleeps is very impportant for mental and physical proformance.

 And we all know the unpleasant consequences of a poor night’s sleep.
 Whether you experience sluggishness, brain fog, or general malaise, the effects of not getting enough sleep can ruin your whole day.
 And when you don’t sleep well for long periods, this can really take a toll on your quality of life.
 And — as my family tells me — the quality of life of the people around you, too!

 As it turns out, sleeping well is one of the most important things you can do for your physical, mental, and emotional health.
-And there are many ways you can design your everyday routine to sleep better at night.
+And there are many sleep hacks and ways you can design your everyday routine to sleep better at night.

 Why Sleep Matters